IBM-Cloud/bluechatter/README.md

 on the Docker site.

-Once you have Docker and Docker Compose installed run the following commands from the application root to start the Bluechatter application.
+Once you have Docker and Docker Compose installed run the following commands from the application root to start the BlueChatter application.

 ```
 $ docker-compose build